Meet our Team

 • Winner of several regional and national awards for Innovative Startups, he holds a BD in Mechanical Engineering, an MD in Energy Engineering, an executive master’s in project management, an advanced training course in Industrial Engineering, and a Postgraduate Certificate of Professional Development in Hydrogen Safety.

-conferences and reports related to his research areas, and he is the holder of four patent applications.
+• Matteo has published several scientific articles in international journals and contributed to various conferences and reports related to his research areas, and he is the holder of four patent applications.
 In the Scopus Database, under the search for documents related to both experimental and modeling activities on hydrogen refueling stations, Matteo Genovese is ranked among the top five most active researchers in the world.
 He is a reviewer of multiple international scientific journals, expert peer reviewer for the U.S. Department of Energy (Hydrogen and Fuel Cell Technologies Office, member of several scientific advisory boards, and guest editor.

 Screenshot_20180928-100414_2